Jordan-Dennis/Miyake/To Do's.md

  - I need to look into |> operator for simplicity -- SERIOUSLY
  - Error catching is a priority

-This is a test of the remote repositiory

 # Plan
  - Fix the local declarations
  - Generalisation to any of the prebuilt models is important